akiarie/blog/_posts/2018-07-05-divine-truth.md

 in Christ's afflictions" (Colossians 1:24).

 Today we are hearing of Church leaders who allegedly "humbly sought the guidance of the Holy Spirit through the process of studying the scriptures".
-But yet they do _manifest_ violence to His word.
+But yet they do _manifest_ violence to his word.
 They are openly participating in the ongoing and rapid corruption of our generation---our generation of believers.
 I ask you, what right have you to remain silent?
 Is it not our duty to "mourn" and then call them to repentance?
 Does not "a little leaven leaven the whole lump"?